-Clause 15 of the Coastal Management SEPP applies to development within the entire coastal zone and requires consent authorities to be satisfied that any development proposal is not likely to cause increased risk of any of the seven types of coastal hazard identified under the Coastal Management Act on that land or other land.
+Section 2.12 of the SEPP applies to development within the entire coastal zone and requires consent authorities to be satisfied that any development proposal is not likely to cause increased risk of any of the seven types of coastal hazard identified under the Coastal Management Act on that land or other land.

-The threshold test established under Clause 15 is intentionally low.
-Councils and other consent authorities should take a precautionary approach to assessing risks associated with current and future coastal hazards pending the adoption of relevant CMPs.
+The threshold test established under section 2.12 is intentionally low.
+Councils and other consent authorities should take a precautionary approach to assessing risks associated with current and future coastal hazards.